Errorname/prisma-multi-tenant/docs/Getting_Started.md

 Running this command will do the following:

-1. Install `prisma-multi-tenant` locally in your app _(in order to use the library)_
-2. Prompt for the management datasource (provider and url)
+1. Prompt for the management datasource (provider and url)
-3. Update the Prisma Schema for multi-tenancy
+2. Update the Prisma Schema for multi-tenancy
-4. Generate Photon (for tenants & management)
+3. Install `prisma-multi-tenant` locally in your app _(in order to use the library)_
-5. Set up the management datasource
+4. Set up the management datasource
-6. Create first tenant based on your initial schema
+5. Create first tenant based on your initial schema
-7. Create an example script (`multi-tenancy-example.js`)
+6. Create an example script (`multi-tenancy-example.js`)

 ## 3. Add a new tenant